dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 // After adding all resources, run the app...
 ```

 When you call `RunAsEmulator`, it configures your storage resources to run locally using an emulator.
 The emulator in this case is [Azurite](/azure/storage/common/storage-use-azurite).
 The Azurite open-source emulator provides a free local environment for testing your Azure Blob, Queue Storage, and Table Storage apps and it's a perfect companion to the .NET Aspire Azure hosting integration.
-Azurite is not installed, instead it's delivered as a container.
+Azurite isn't installed, instead it's accessible to .NET Aspire as a container.

 When .NET Aspire adds a container to the app host, as shown in the preceding example with the `mcr.microsoft.com/azure-storage/azurite` image, it creates a new Azurite instance on your local machine.